 Students who become ineligible for assistance can re-establish their eligibility in one of two ways:

-The appeal documents are reviewed for completion by a staff member before forwarding to the Student Financial Aid for final review and the appeal decision.
-Complete appeals are reviewed within two weeks of submission and students are notified accordingly.
-Students who have their appeals granted are reinstated for financial aid eligibility in a conditional status and given an academic plan.
+The appeal documents are reviewed for completion by a staff member before forwarding to the Student Financial Aid office for final review and the appeal decision.
+Complete appeals are reviewed within two weeks of submission and students are notified.
+Students who have their appeals granted are reinstated for financial aid eligibility on a Conditional status and given an academic plan which outlines the standards they must meet each term to mintain COnditional status.
 Students will remain on conditional status for the length of their academic plan provided they meet the conditions of their academic plan each term.

 The decision of the Appeals Committee is final.